 Steady positive price development in industrial commodities highlights the potential FX opportunities that a sustained price recovery story could uncover.
 Peru, with the highest Latam GDP growth rate in 2015 at 3.26%, should see further economic improvement, outpacing market expectations.
 Heavy investment in copper output is showing returns as production increased 68% m/m in December-a timely development as copper prices have rallied 15% to \$224.
 Price improvement in lead, zinc and iron has resulted in outpaced economic expansion.
 Our expectations of quicker GDP growth at 3.7% for 2016, a rebound in energy prices and sol's deprecation suggest that inflation will remain above the Banco Central de Reserva del Perú (BCRP) comfort level.
+A hawkish central bank and expectations for higher interest rates alongside stability in growth outlook will allow the sol to further appreciate.

 Despite a breather in January, core inflation (excluding food and energy) picked up in February by rising 0.52% m/m.
 This pushed the annual read to 3.79%, the strongest pace since July 2009 and well above the BCRP's 1.0% to 3.0% target range.
-As inflation remains persistently above target, the BCRP will keep its hawkish policy stance by continuing a rate hiking cycle which began back in September 2015.
+As inflation remains persistently above target, the BCRP will keep its hawkish policy stance by continuing a rate hiking cycle, which began back in September 2015.
 After three 25bps rate hikes, which brought the BCRP's policy rate to 4.00%, we now expect a further 50bps of hikes to 4.50% by end-2016.
-With inflation remaining an issue for the BCRP and growth outlook driving demand side price pressure, the undervalued sol should continue to reverse its 2015 15% depreciation against the USD.
-Elsewhere, on the political front it's unlikely that April's presidential elections will have a major impact on the economy as government will preserve stimulus measures and provide support to narrow deficit gradually.
-With a steady government policy combining a solid FX reserve position, Peru retains credible sovereign status needed to attracting global investors.
+With inflation remaining an issue for the BCRP and growth outlook driving demand side price pressure, the undervalued sol should continue to reverse 15% depreciation against the USD.
+Technically in USDPEN we don't see much demand until 3.3676 and would see rallies as short-term and opportunity to reload shorts for the mid-term trade.